techworkersco/techworkersco.github.io/.github/DOCUMENTATION.md

 #### Other Images

-If desired, you can also include additional images in the body of the issue using the `image.html` include.
-This receives the exact same parameters as header images.
+If desired, you can also include additional images in the body of the issue using the `image.html` include, which receives the same parameters as header images.

 ```jekyll
 {% include image.html